 Thus, to apply the gel stain, you can use a foam or sponge brush.
 Begin by applying the stain against the direction of the wood grain to ensure it penetrates the pores.
 Afterward, go over the gel stain once more, brushing in the direction of the grain.

 Moreover, make sure to evenly spread the gel stain across the wood surface and remove any excess by wiping it away using your prepared rag.
 This step will help you achieve thinner coats.
+(You can check the best rags for staining here!)

 Step #3: Eliminate the excess